iwt-cmd/babytrack/README.md

 `

 ## Roadmap
+***Due to "life" development has paused on this project for now.
+If there is interest or we add to the family again, will continue work
 - [ ] Import/Export Feature (*currently using Pandas and CSV for mass data changes*)
 - [ ] Native authentication (*this could currently be done via a reverse proxy/gateway with external auth source*)
 - [ ] Increased tracking fields for age, height, weight, consumed ounces